6 things you shouldn't miss in Assassin's Creed: Valhalla

 Don't forget Mysteries

 Side quests have been replaced by "Mysteries."
-These mysteries are shown as glowing blue dots on your map and in HUD.
-There's many different types of Mysteries, so many that I'll just list them for you here:
+These are shown as glowing blue dots on your map and in HUD.
+There are many different types -- so many that I'll just list them for you here:

 World Event: World events are "chance" encounters initiated by NPCs that add another dimension to Valhalla.
 You may stumble across a Norseman with an axe stuck in his head, complaining about a bit of a headache.
-Other times, you have to convince a father not to sacrifice his daughter to the gods, or recreate the sensory experience of a viking raid so a couple can err… reconnect (yes, the first known instance of a battle kink).
+Other times, you'll have to convince a father not to sacrifice his daughter to the gods or recreate the sensory experience of a viking raid so a couple can, err, reconnect.
+(Yes, this is the first known instance of a battle kink.)

 Offering Altar: Sometimes you'll stumble upon an altar that requires an offering.
-Sometimes it's coin, or material, or a specific fish.
+It could be coins, material or a specific fish.
 Completing one of these altars unlocks another World Event.

 Flyting: This is essentially a rap battle, but Medieval.
 Make sure to identify rhyming patterns to help you pick the right answer.
 Winning will increase your charisma, which unlocks extra dialogue options in quests.

-Lost Drengr: Oh no it's an old Norse warrior and unfortunately, he's survived every battle in his life so far.
+Lost Drengr: Oh no, it's an old Norse warrior and he's survived every battle in his life so far.
 That's not good at all -- this man needs a ticket to Valhalla ASAP.
-This is an easy fix, simply kill him in battle.
-Except it's not so easy, as these warriors put difficult fights.
+This is an easy fix: Simply kill him in battle.
+Except it's not so easy, as these warriors put up difficult fights.
 The XP is worth it, though.

 Standing Stone: These are visual puzzles found on stone circles (like Stonehenge).
 Using Odin's Vision will highlight a pattern on the stones, and it's just a matter of looking at them from the right angle for it to form a complete image.
 Solving these grants XP and 1 skill point.

 Cairn: Stacking stones.
 You just stack stones.
-It's actually quite calming and always features a charming view.
+It's surprisingly calming and always features a charming view.

 If the conquering business gets a bit tiring, these Mysteries will pep you up.